flame-engine/flame/README.md

 We offer a curated list of Games, Libraries and Articles over at [awesome-flame](https://github.com/flame-engine/awesome-flame).

-Note that some of the articles might be slightly outdated, but they are still useful.
+Note that some of the articles might be slightly outdated, but can still be useful.

 ## Credits